 Vienna has a lot to offer to the visitor who braves its cold winter.

-Famous for world class museums and cozy interiors, Vienna is a the perfect place for an art filled city break and you can easily spend a few days here hopping between its most famous attractions and tucking into its delicacies.
+Famous for world-class museums and cozy interiors, Vienna is the perfect place for an art-filled city break and you can easily spend a few days here hopping between its most famous attractions and tucking into its delicacies.

-It may sounds touristy and cliche but a slice of Sacher torte when a blanket of snow covers the city is quite a treat!
+It may sound touristy and cliche but a slice of Sacher torte when a blanket of snow covers the city is quite a treat!

 The best time to visit Vienna in winter is over Christmas.